 Native insects nectar at the flowers – like this Baltimore Checkerspot butterfly.

-There are a few things that attack Wild Parsnip, but so far they don’t seem to make much of a dent in the population.
+There are a few things that attack Wild Parsnip, but they don’t seem to make much of a dent in the population.
 This is a Black Swallowtail caterpillar.
-They will eat Wild Parsnip, but I don’t find them on plants very often.
+Black Swallowtails will eat Wild Parsnip, but I don’t find them on plants very often.

 This is a disease called Aster Yellows.
 It’s transmitted by hoppers which don’t overwinter here – they fly up from the south in the spring.
 So in years when there are lots of those hoppers, there are more diseased Parsnip plants – but not enough.